Imdur (Isosorbide Mononitrate)

 Medical Conditions to Discuss

-Tell your doctor if you have allergies to medicines, foods, preservatives, or dyes; liver or kidney disease; low blood pressure that causes faintness, weakness, or dizziness when standing; or any heart and blood vessel problems.
-These conditions may make Imdur unsafe for you.
+Inform your doctor if you have liver or kidney issues, low blood pressure, or any heart and blood vessel problems.

 Pregnancy and Breastfeeding